 Second DUI Convictions Come with Harsher Sentences

 If you already have a driving under the influence (DUI) conviction, further convictions for DUI means stricter consequences.
 Choosing the right criminal law attorney is crucial when the stakes are so high.
-You need a knowledgeable Philadelphia multiple DUI attorney who will fight aggressively to defend you.
-The Law Offices of Michael T. van der Veen will put in our maximum effort to get your charges dropped or reduced.
+You need a knowledgeable Philadelphia multiple DUI attorney who will fight aggressively to defend you. van der Veen, O’Neill, Hartshorn, and Levin will put in our maximum effort to get your charges dropped or reduced.
 We have experience fighting DUI charges and defending our clients with a fierce passion for justice.

 DUI Tiers in Pennsylvania

 Pennsylvania has a tiered series of penalties based on the person’s BAC (blood-alcohol concentration) level.
 The three levels of DUI are:

 Minors, school bus drivers, commercial vehicle drivers, and drivers involved in accidents that caused injury, death, or property damage may face penalties in the high BAC category even if their BAC does not meet the requirements.
 Further, if a driver declines breath or chemical testing he may also face the highest BAC penalties.
 Ignition locks are mandatory for any second DUI convictions.

 General Impairment 2nd DUI Penalty

 If a person has at least one prior DUI conviction in the past 10 years, another charge is considered a second DUI offense.
 A second DUI conviction means possible fines between $330 to $2,500, five days in jail to six months in jail, and a license suspension for 12 months.
 The driver will also have to successfully finish an alcohol safety course and may also be required to attend substance abuse training.